Danktuary/discord.js-Bot-But-PHP/README.md

 ### Wh...
 Why would you do such a thing?

 I was bored.
-I needed yet another reason for people to scream at me.
+I needed yet another reason for people to yell at me.
 This seemed like it'd work well.

 ### Using `var`?
-Prepending all variables with `$`?
+Prepending variable names with `$`?
 Attaching all those functions to `global`?!?!

 ITS.
 JOKE.